-Just like in the first picture, you don't see any light along that line.
-If you did, the entire room would be glowing white from all the different lines that the light bulb emits.
-In fact, it can happen on a foggy day when it's also sunny.

-Or on a foggy evening with the high beam of a car.
+Just as with the laser in the first picture, you don't see any light along that line.
+If you did, the entire room would be glowing white from all the different light rays that the light bulb emits.
+In fact, you can see this on a foggy day when it's also sunny.
+Or on a foggy evening when you're driving with the high beam on.